What you should know

 Type 'A' loads have uniform horizontal and vertical edge profiles.
 The load footprint is nearly the same size as the pallet deck.
 Each item contained within the load to be wrapped fits together to form a uniform shape.
 There are few edges that can puncture the stretch wrap as it is being applied.
 Due to the uniform lines and lack of snag points, these are the easiest loads to wrap.

 Type 'B' loads do not have the same uniform vertical and horizontal edge profiles as loads rated as profile 'A'.
 The load pattern results in irregular vertical and/or horizontal profiles and may not be the same size as the pallet deck.
 It is possible that edges may exist on these types of loads that can cause punctures or failure of stretch wrap film.

 Type "C" loads vary from pallet to pallet.
 No two 'C' loads will have the same vertical or horizontal edge profiles.
 Sharp edges will require additional stretch wrap management and a higher quality stretch film is recommended to handle this type of difficult load.

-Need assistance with your stretch wrapper or stretch wrapping supplies?
+Need further assistance with your Eagle stretch wrapper?
+We also sell Eagle stretch wrapping supplies.
 Give us a call anytime between 8:00am and 4:00pm Monday through Friday and a member of our sales team will be happy to assist you.